KwameNtaadu007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This command adds execution permission to the owner, the group owner and the other users,: chmod ugo+x This command sets the permission to the file hello: chmod 007 This command sets the mode of the file hello to rwxr-x-wx : chmod 753
+This command adds execution permission to the owner, the group owner and the other users,: chmod ugo+x This command sets the permission to the file hello: chmod 007 This command sets the mode of the file hello to rwxr-x-wx : chmod 753 This command sets the mode of the file hello the same as olleh’s mode: chmod --reference-olleh hello